-In 2011, real estate construction contributed less than 5% to the nation's economic output a measured by Gross Domestic Product (GDP).
+In 2013, real estate construction contributed just $925 billion, or 5.8%, to the nation's economic output as measured by Gross Domestic Product (GDP).
 This is down dramatically from its peak of $1.195 trillion in 2006.
 At that time, it was a hefty 8.9% component of GDP.
 Real estate construction is labor intensive.
-Therefore, this decline in housing construction is a big contribution to the recession's high unemployment rate.
+Therefore, this decline in housing construction was a big contribution to the recession's high unemployment rate.

 The decline in home prices brought on the 2008 financial crisis.
 As of July 2007, the median price of an existing single-family home was down 4% since its peak in October, 2005, according to the National Association of REALTORS.
 However, economists couldn't all agree on how bad that was.
 Definitions of recession, bear market and a stock market correction are well standardized, but the same is not true for the housing market.

 Many compared it to the 24% decline during the Great Depression of 1929, and a 22-40% decline in oil-producing areas during the oil-price drop in the early 1980s.
 By those standards, the slump was barely noteworthy.

 However, some economists' studies showed that housing price declines of 10-15% are enough to eliminate equity and create a snowball effect that eventually creates severe pain for homeowners.
 In some communities in Florida, Nevada and Louisiana, that had already occurred.
 In retrospect, more of us should have listened to them.
 (Source: International Herald Tribune, "When Does a Housing Slump Becomes a Bust?", June 17, 2007)